Skip to main content

 From our friends at iZip:

-"Most people who own an electric bike use it for their daily commute to work or to take care of errands.
+"Most people who own an electric bike use it for their daily commute to work or for errands.
 They really depend on them to move around!
-Riding a regular bike already has lots of benefits that a car or other alternative transportation does not offer, like saving time, money in gas, maintenance, parking, tickets and insurance.
-Biking by itself helps you take care of the environment and your community, be healthy, fit and enjoy more what a city can offer you or simply enjoy the beautiful landscapes if riding off-road. "
+Riding a regular bike already has many benefits that a car or other alternative transportation does not offer, like saving time and money on gas, maintenance, parking, tickets, and insurance.
+Biking by itself helps you take care of the environment and your community, be healthy and fit, and enjoy more of what a city can offer you, or enjoy the beautiful landscapes if riding off-road. "

 "So, why an electric bike?
-While riding a regular bike is great, if you are using it as your main transportation to go to work or move around you start having some challenges and getting a little bit uncomfortable.
+While riding a regular bike is great, if you use it as your main transportation to work or move around, you start having some challenges and getting slightly uncomfortable.
 Who likes to get all sweaty on the way to work?
 No one, unless you can take a shower at work and have the time!
 Who likes to get to work and back home faster?
 Everyone!
-An electric bicycle helps you go further, ride smoothly and have FUN all at the same time!
+An electric bicycle helps you go further, ride smoothly, and have FUN simultaneously!
 What about steep hills?
 An electric bike helps you climb them with ease.
 What about a bum knee?
 An electric bike can keep you cycling.
-You still need to charge your eBike's battery pack, but you will get an average of 20-25miles [or more] range depending on the rider's weight and type of terrain.
-The good news is riding an electric bike costs only pennies per charge and you'll save lots of money compared to other ways of transportation."
+You still need to charge your e-bike's battery pack, but you will get an average range of 20-25 miles [or more] depending on the rider's weight and type of terrain.
+The good news is riding an electric bike costs only pennies per charge, and you'll save lots of money compared to other ways of transportation."

 Read more on E-Bike terminology: Watts Up